luisxiaomai/React_Development_Test_Study/README.md

   - **E2E Automation**

-     Runs tests against your application running in a real browser, interacting with it as a user would
+     Runs tests against your application running in a real browser, interacting with it as a user would.

     * [Selenium](https://www.seleniumhq.org/)